zelon88/Robot_Motion/README.md

      Set Speed To Level 7:                   7
      Set Speed To Level 8:                   8
      Set Speed To Level 9:                   9
-     Set Speed To Level Maximum:             0
+     Set Speed To Level 10:                  0
      Close Application:                      Esc

 -----------------------------------------------------------------------------------